-Staggering rocky outcrops and access to fantastic activities like kayaking, canoeing, cycling, and hiking offer more soul-stirring ways to connect the natural surroundings.
+Find ideas that fit Mljet National Park into your Croatia Workation package so you can enoy the staggering rocky outcrops and access fantastic activities like kayaking, canoeing, cycling, and hiking offer more soul-stirring ways to connect the natural surroundings.
 The local inns also offer fantastic traditional dishes highlighting flavors specific to the islands, including eel stew and goat milk cheese.

-Brijuni National Park covers nearly three square miles but includes 14 isles that reflect the paradise of near northwestern Istria.
+Brijuni National Park has some of the of top things to do in Croatia during your Workation, covering nearly three square miles while including 14 isles that reflect the paradise of near northwestern Istria.
 Civilization in the area dates back to the Stone Age and the Romans eventually built rustic villas on the islands that produced oil and wine.
 The generations have left unique footprints across the land and shores, including the Yugoslavian dictator, Josip Broz Tito, who lived in one of the three residences on the collected isles.

 The gorgeous landscape gives way to surprising locals brought over during Tito’s residency, including roaming herds of zebra, camels, Somalian sheep, and Indian cows, as well as a number of Asian elephants among the more endemic species of deer and hares who reside in the oak forests.
 Dinosaur footprints, perfect covers for yachting, and rolling green meadows that offset the azure waters song the shores showcase the marvelous diversity of Brijuni National Park.

-The collection of 89 islands in Central Dalmatia embody the essential beauty of Croatia and its famous position along the Adriatic Sea.
+The collection of 89 islands in Central Dalmatia embodies the essential beauty of Croatia and its famous position along the Adriatic Sea demonstrating the diversity between the regions of Croatia.
 Sheer cliffs plunge into the water to create a breathtaking panorama from atop the shoreline or a sensational view when on a boat looking upwards.
 Inland, the protected landscape features rocky desert and arid flora.

 Undisturbed and undiscovered, hidden coves offer secluded getaways for those looking for a moment away from the crowds and exploring the waters around the islands can lead to sightings of dolphins or sea turtles, especially in summer.